Monday, March 1, 2010

 The New Week Seven Greetings

-Make sure to watch the Greeting for Week Seven from 2009.
+Make sure to watch the Greeting for Week Seven.

-And watch as well the video from 2009 before you take Quiz Seven.
+And watch as well the video before you take Quiz Seven.

 Enjoy a good week, Bill